In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Matt Lighthart

-The wheels are soft, and the frame is flexible, making pushing or turning on anything other than flat, debris-free surfaces a struggle.
-The extra wheels seem to get caught on every single tiny crumb, and they spin for no real reason at all.
+The wheels are soft, and the flexible frame makes pushing or turning on anything other than flat, debris-free surfaces difficult.
+The extra wheels seem to get caught on every tiny crumb, and they spin for no real reason.
 The lateral instability creates a situation where the stroller feels like it will collapse when you try to turn on uneven terrain like grass.
 Overall, it is frustrating and not an experience we think is worth the lower price.

 The Summer Infant has some suspension, but it is largely negated by the flexy frame, resulting in more shaking and shifting.